VoxeLibre/VoxeLibre/mods/HELP/doc/doc_items/API.md

 * `_doc_items_hidden`: Whether entry is hidden (default: `false` for air and hand, `true` for everything else)
 * `_doc_items_create_entry`: Whether to create an entry for this item (default: `true`)
 * `_doc_items_entry_name`: The title of the entry.
-By default, this is the same as the `description` field of the item.
+By default, this is the same as the `description` field of the item (discarding text after the first newline).
 This field is required if the `description` is empty
 * `_doc_items_durability`: This field is for describing how long a tool can be used before it breaks.
 Choose one data type:
    * It it is a `number`: Fixed number of uses before it breaks
    * If it is a `string`: Free-form text which explains how the durability works.
 Try to keep it short and only use it if the other types won't work